Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 # Best practices
 - Don't skip tests unless necessary.
 If a test requires a certain plugin to be loaded, don't skip the test if the plugin fails to load, as this will falsely be reported as a pass.
 For such cases, prefer setting the `_extraPluginsToLoad` variable in your test class.
+- Use relative paths in test data to make sure the tests will work anywhere.
+- Prefer storing USD data in text-form .usda instead of binary, for readability and ease of modification should a test need to be tweaked.

 # Image comparison